apineiro/box-comments/README.md

 **YOUR_CLIENT_SECRET:** Available accessing https://developer.box.com, creating a new app and copying this value from the configuration tab.

-## Additional information needed before executing this program
+## Additional information before using this program

-There are some initialization variables that you need to initialize with the right values.
-The code in this problem only includes sample values that you need to replace with real values from your Box account.
+There are some initialization variables that you need to set with the right values.
+This code only include sample values and you need to replace them with real values from your Box account.

-**1. totalRecords =** Total number of photos inside the ancestor folder in Box
+**1. totalRecords =** Total number of files in the ancestor folder in Box.
+You can use Postman to get this number

-**2. searchQuery =** Replace with search query
+**2. searchQuery =** Replace this value with the desired search query

-**3. fileExtension =** Replace this value with file type needed
+**3. fileExtension =** Replace this value with the file type needed

 **4. ownerUser =** Replace with the correct user ID

-**5. ancestorFolder =** Id of the ancestor folder from where the search will run
+**5. ancestorFolder =** Id of the ancestor folder from where the search will run (the query will include the content of all sub-folders.